rajhraval/My100DaysOfSwiftUI/Project 14 - BucketList/Project14.md

 - Conforming class to MKPointAnnotation and Codable
 - Loading, saving and writing Codable data to the documents directory with complete file protection
 - Authenticating user using FaceID and TouchID to unlock data

+### Project 14 - Instafilter - Day 73 of 100DaysOfSwiftUI

+> Unless you try to do something beyond what you have already mastered, you will never grow - Ralph Waldo Emerson

+Today I completed the challenges:

+- Adding modifiers inside a button for making it easier to tap
+- Creating a Reusable SwiftUIView
+- Adding alert if biometric alert fails

+Project 14 - Summary:

+In this project I learnt about:

+- Integrating MapKit with SwiftUI
+- Integrating Local Authentication
+- Writing Usable Code
+- Writing and Saving data in the Documents Directory